Learning to be a City Group

-As we seek to be the church to our city, we do this in community on mission through Emmaus City Groups.
-Our first City Group formed around a neighborhood in Worcester, and then we multiplied into two groups formed around those we felt God was calling us to commit to friendship and community among for the past couple years.
-We are looking to multiply again in 2019, so we'll see what God has in store for us.
+As we seek to be a part of Jesus' Church in our city, with our city, and for our city, we do this in community on mission through Emmaus City Groups.
+Our first City Group formed around a neighborhood in Worcester, and then we multiplied into two groups formed around those we felt God was calling us to commit to friendship and community among.
+Multiplying has happened again and again, and we continue to pray and seek what God wants to do in us and through us next.

 I am thankful for how much we've learned about our hearts, attitudes, and defaults that too often turn us inward and away from who and where Jesus calls us to love and befriend others.
 It's definitely a learning process, but we're learning from Jesus, the best rabbi and teacher, with others who are hungry to learn, too.